sthagen/oasis-open-openc2-yuuki/README.md

 * Facilitate experimentation with different Actuator profiles, transfer protocols and message serializations

+## Requirements and Setup
+* Python 3.6+
+* Pip3
+* a Virtual Environments Package

+    Create and work on a virtual environment you want to be running Yuuki Create Build folder: python3 -m pip install -U -r requirements.txt Run setup.py for the branch you want: python3 setup.py develop If you plan to use other tools with your actuator, install them Finally, run an example consumer file: python3 examples/mqtt_consumer_full.py

 ## Consumers

 A Consumer is initialized with a rate limit and a list of OpenC2 language versions that it supports, as well as an optional list of [Actuators](#actuators) and an optional list of [Serializations](#serializations).